chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-github-identity/index.md

 }
 ```

 The section after that looks up the `viewer` role.

 ```
-data "chainguard_roles" "viewer" {
+data "chainguard_role" "viewer" {
   name = "viewer"
 }
 ```